Big Girl (Seyi Shay album)

 Big Girl is the second studio album by Nigerian R&B singer Seyi Shay.
 It was released on 10 December 2021, by Stargurl Limited.
 It was produced by Bruno Spiritual-Vibes, Kel-P, Dr. Amir, and GuiltyBeatz.
 The album was executive produced by Stargurl Limited (founder.
 Seyi Shay), and Jones Worldwide (co-founders.
 Shay Jones, & Wiz Jones), alongside co-executive producer Kel-P.

 The album was dedicated to Edith Olabisi Joshua and Sound Sultan, and features BackRoad Gee, Calema, Shay Jones, Simi, Wande Coal, and Yemi Alade.
 Motolani Alakehe described the project elements as Afro-swing, R&B, Afro-pop, and Caribbean pop.

 Background

 In January 2021, she signed a publishing deal with Universal Music Publishing Group division in France, with a partnership deal between Universal Music France, and Aristokrat Publishing, a division of Aristokrat Records, and a subsidiary of The Aristokrat Group.
-Shortly after the six edition of the Nigerian Idol, she began working on Big Girl, with Jones Worldwide.
+Shortly after the sixth edition of the Nigerian Idol, she began working on Big Girl, with Jones Worldwide.
 On June 9, 2021, Seyi Shay and Yemi Alade performed a live version of "Pempe" on Clout Studio.